… a collection or store of valuable or delightful things

 To Catch a Thief – Ordinarily, to find Jim Bishop’s brush with the law, I would have had to search the Branxholme Court Registers held at PROV‘s Ballarat Archives Centre.
 Not too hard, but with so many people to research and so many towns on the Victorian court circuit, it may have been a long time before I found it.
 Thanks to an article in the Border Watch, that time in Jim’s life is now known to me.

 All Quiet By the Wannon – The Mortimer family of Cavendish kept to themselves.
 Articles I found at Trove finally gave my ggg James Mortimer a voice.

-There are list of Western Victorian newspapers available at Trove on my Links page.
+There is a list of Western Victorian newspapers available at Trove on my Links page.

 Don’t forget there are other great treasures that can be found while searching at Trove.
 Look beyond the newspaper matches as you never know what might come up in the other categories.
 I have found photos of family members and some great early photos of Western Victorian towns while searching.
 Trove is also great for tracking down books.